oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/update1.md

 weight: 3
 ---

-This use case demonstrates dynamically adding a data source to your running domain.
+This use case demonstrates dynamically adding a data source to your running domain by updating your model and rolling your domain.
 It demonstrates several features of WDT and Model in Image:

 - The syntax used for updating a model is the same syntax you use for creating the original model.
 - A domain's model can be updated dynamically by supplying a model update in a file in a Kubernetes ConfigMap.